wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 permalink: wavefront_data_ingestion.html
 summary: Learn how to get data into Wavefront.
 ---
 Wavefront customers use Wavefront to visualize their metric and instrument them with alerts.
 How you get your data into Wavefront depends on the use case, but you have many options.
-Wavefront supports many built-in integrations and custom custom integration, or you can instrument your application and send data directly to Wavefront.
+Wavefront supports many integrations, or you can instrument your application and send data directly to Wavefront.

 ## The Big Picture